vojinpavlovic/tssl_bl_srv/readme.md

     tssl_bl_srv
 ```

-####  ⚙️ Variables:
+#####  ⚙️ Enviornment Variables:
-- `TW_TOKEN="Your Taleworld Server Token"`
+- `-e TW_TOKEN="Your Taleworld Server Token"`
-    - This variable sets your Taleworld server token, which is required to authenticate and connect to the Taleworld multiplayer system.
-Replace "Your Taleworld Server Token" with your actual server token.
+    - Sets your Taleworld server token required for authentication on Taleworld API.
+Replace value with generated and valid token.

-- `MODULES="_MODULES_*Native*Multiplayer*_MODULES_"`
+- `-e MODULES="_MODULES_*Native*Multiplayer*_MODULES_"`
-    - This variable defines the modules that will be loaded into the server.
-By default it loads "Native" and "Multiplayer" modules.
+    - Defines the modules that will be loaded upon run.
 You can customize this to include other modules.

-- `TICK_RATE=60`
+- `-e TICK_RATE=60`
     - This variable controls the game's tick rate, which affects how often the game logic is updated.

-- `SERVER_CFG="Native/server"`
+- `-e SERVER_CFG="Native/server.txt"`
-    - This variable specifies the server configuration to use.
-It points to the default "Native" configuration.
-You can customize this to load a different configuration from or a path.
+    - This variable specifies the server configuration path from `Module/` directory inside container.

 For more informations about Taleworld Token, check out [Taleworld - Hosting a Custom Server](https://moddocs.bannerlord.com/multiplayer/hosting_server/)